Professional Pathways Program

 This should be worked out with your direct Supervisor, but generally it should begin late May/early June to mid-August.

-Summer housing is offered May 27th – August 10th.
-Transitional housing is not part of the Professional Pathways Program (housing between the regular semesters and the summer term.
+Summer housing for 2026 is offered May 18th – August 7th in St. Ann’s which is a traditional building with no air-conditioning included.
+Transitional housing is not part of the Professional Pathways Program (housing between the regular semesters and the summer term).
 Any requests for transitional housing should be directed to Andy Anderson andersona4@emmanuel.edu.

 What are the hours over the summer per day/week?